What is this medication for?

 Mirtazapine may also be used for other conditions.
 Check with your healthcare professional if you are unsure why you are given this medication.

-- You may take Mirtazapine with or without food.
+- Mirtazapine may be taken with or without food.

 - Mirtazapine is available as orodispersible tablets.
 This means that these tablets dissolve when you put them in your mouth and can be swallowed without water.